These are films with no identifiable librarians and/or archivists, although they mention librarians and/or have scenes set in libraries.

 Details: Dir.
 Niels Arden Oplev.
 Perf.
 Noomi Rapace, Michael Nyqvist, Sven-Bertil Taube.
 Yellow Bird Films, 2009.
 Based on the novel by Stieg Larsson.

 Synopsis: In this original Swedish version of the first book of the Millennium trilogy by Stieg Larrson, Noomi Rapace plays the title role.
-Although both the book and the 2011 American film version include the character of Lindgren, the older white female archives manager at Vanger Industry’s corporate headquarters, this original film version does not.
+Although both the book and the 2011 American film version include the character of Lindgren, the archives manager at Vanger Industry’s corporate headquarters, this original film version does not.
 It abbreviates the archives scene.
 There is another very brief library scene when Lisbeth and Mikael research newspaper reports of earlier murders, but no librarian appears in that scene, either.

 Indiana Jones and the Kingdom of the Crystal Skull (2008):